 In the process of identifying flooding hazards, there may be a need to review additional guidance to support further technical work, prior to mapping the hazard.
-This additional information can be found in other available MNRF Natural Hazard Technical Bulletins.
+This additional information can be found in other available MNRF Natural Hazard Technical Bulletins (e.g., MNRF, 2002).